stnolting/neorv32/README.md

 | Xilinx  | Artix-7 `XC7A35TICSG324-1L`       | Arty A7-35T      | Vivado 2019.2              | `rv32imc` + `u` + `Zicsr` + `Zifencei` + `PMP` | 2465 (12%) | 1912  (5%) | 0 (0%)      |            - |    8 (16%) |        - |   *c* 100 MHz |

 **_Notes_**
+* The "default" implementation strategy of the according toolchain is used.
 * The Lattice iCE40 UltraPlus setup uses the FPGA's SPRAM memory primitives for the internal IMEM and DMEM (each 64kb).
 The FPGA-specific memory components can be found in [`rtl/fpga_specific`](https://github.com/stnolting/neorv32/blob/master/rtl/fpga_specific/lattice_ice40up).
 * The clock frequencies marked with a "c" are constrained clocks.
 The remaining ones are _f_max_ results from the place and route timing reports.